A phase field model with arbitrary misorientation dependence of grain boundary energy: Limitations of existing models

 \subsection{Dependence of grain boundary energy on $\Delta\theta$}

-Of particular interest is the change of $\gamma_{GB}$ with respect to the misorientation, $\Delta\theta$.
+In this section, we derive an analytical result for the derivative of $\gamma_{GB}$ with respect to the misorientation angle $\Delta\theta$.
+The result is obtained by calculating the variational derivative of the free-energy functional with respect to $\Delta\theta$ and is general enough to be applicable to both the KWC and HMP models, as well as similar phase-field functionals.

 We assume that the system is configured as detailed above, with the GB centered at $x=\zeta_0$.
 The analysis holds for the KWC and HMP models.
 We define a function $w$ to represent the argument of Eq. (\ref{eq_kwc}), writing

 with the following boundary conditions: $\theta_x=0$ at $x \leq \zeta_1$ and $x \geq \zeta_2$, and $\theta(\zeta_2)-\theta(\zeta_1)=\Delta\theta$.
 Note that we have omitted $\theta_x$ from the arguments of $w$ outside the range $\zeta_1\leq x \leq \zeta_2$ where $\theta_x$ is 0.